fly-hiring/support-engineer-work-sample/README.md

 The first part of the hiring process is a technical challenge.
 We've provided the starter project in two different languages and frameworks - one using Elixir / Phoenix, and another using Python / Django.
 Feel free to pick whichever one you feel more comfortable with.

-We want you to do two things with the starter project in this repository:
+We want you to do two things with either starter project in this repository:

 1. Deploy it to Fly.io
 1. Show a table with some information about the underlying [Fly Machine](https://fly.io/docs/machines/) that the app is running on

+The solution must be unambiguous and clearly prove that the data displayed belongs to the underlying Machine serving the request.

 The project is mostly ready to go, it's just missing some functionality.
 The HTML is taken care of.
 All you need to do is write the logic to fetch some data and display it — then deploy the app!